s95huang/s95huang.github.io/_pages/about.md

 # 🔥 News
 - *2024.08*:  I have completed my comprehensive exam.
-- *2024.07*: 2 papers are accepted by ITSC 2024.
+- *2024.07*: 2 papers accepted to ITSC 2024, see you in Edmonton.
-- *2023.05*: I have joined the University of Waterloo as a Ph.D. student at MSV Lab.
+- *2023.05*: I have started my Ph.D. at MSV Lab, Department of Mechanical and Mechatronics Engineering, University of Waterloo.

 # 📝 Publications